What is the difference between FSSAI and AGMARK?

 A brief about FSSAI License

 FSSAI, also known as the Food Safety and Standards Authority of India, is an independent regulatory body that was formed in the year 2008 under the provisions of the FSS Act, 2006.
-The central aim of FSSAI is to monitor and regulate the quality control measures undertaken by food business operators in India.
+The aim of Central FSSAI is to monitor and regulate the quality control measures undertaken by food business operators in India.
 It also ensures the safety of food by providing a standard that covers all the food items which need to be safe and hygienic for consumption.

 FSSAI License or certification is a compulsory requirement for anyone who wants to establish a food business.
 The FSSAI certified food gives a sense of assurance that the food is safe or suitable to eat.
 Each food business from manufacturing to distribution and even packaging has to adhere to the prescribed guidelines of FSSAI.
 Moreover, all food business operators must have a valid FSSAI License to function in India smoothly.

-What is AGMARK Certification?
+What is the AGMARK Certification?

 AGMARK is an agriculture certification mark that confirms the purity and quality of agriculture products in India.
 It is issued by Directorate of Marketing and Inspection, an attached office of the Department of Agriculture, Cooperation and Farmers Welfare under Agricultural Produce (Grading and Marking) Act, 1937.